 Physical Chemistry: Molecular Spectroscopy utilizing a variety of techniques including Resonance Enhanced Multiphoton ionization, Zero Electron Kinetic Energy (ZEKE) photoelectron spectroscopy, Mass Analyzed Threshold Ioniztion (MATI) spectroscopy, and IR-UV double resonance spectroscopy.
-These techniques are applied to the study of isolated, gas phase large molecules and clusters.
+In addition a variety of computational chemistry methods are utilized.
+These experimental and computational techniques are applied to the study of isolated, gas phase large molecules and clusters.

 The recent focus of our research has been on studying the detailed interactions which determine conformational structure in large molecules and molecular clusters including the evolution of structure associated with dynamical process such as conformational interconversion and dissociation.
 Our primary approach is experimental measurement of isolated gas phase molecules and clusters using a variety of laser spectroscopic techniques.
 These include excited state vibronic spectroscopy using resonance enhanced multi-photon ionization (REMPI), ground and excited state vibrational spectroscopy using ultra-violet Infrared (UV-IR) double resonance spectroscopy and cation vibronic spectroscopy using zero electron kinetic energy (ZEKE) spectroscopy.
 The diversity of techniques used allows us to map out the molecular conformations and dynamics in several electronic states helping to unravel how electronic excitation influences the molecular properties.
 In support of these experimental studies we have been utilizing increasingly sophisticated quantum chemical calculations to give a more complete picture of the molecular structure and dynamics.